Back to National Guide

 • Coordination with the building surveyor or inspector for pre-tiling sign-off

-The membrane itself is a relatively small portion of the cost.
+Materials (membrane at $10–$18/m2 for a product like Davco K10 Plus, plus primer, tape, and flanges) represent roughly a quarter of the cost.
 Most of the price is labour: surface preparation, applying multiple coats with curing time between each, and detailing every junction and penetration.

 What Affects the Cost

 • Timber vs concrete subfloor.
-Melbourne has a high proportion of older homes with timber subfloors.
-These require a fibre cement overlay before waterproofing, adding preparation time and materials.
+Melbourne has a higher proportion of older homes with timber subfloors than any other capital except Sydney.
+These require a compressed fibre cement overlay (6mm or 9mm sheeting at $30–$50/m2) before waterproofing, adding a full day of preparation.

 • New build vs renovation.
 Renovation adds demolition, substrate repair, and waste removal.
 New builds start with clean surfaces.